Giannis Antetokounmpo: Franchise records, NBA Cup and NBA Cup MVP (2023–2026)

-On November 3, 2025, Antetokounmpo recorded 33 points, 13 rebounds, 5 assists, and hit a buzzer-beater to lift the Bucks over the Indiana Pacers 117–115.
+On November 3, 2025, Antetokounmpo recorded 33 points, 13 rebounds, 5 assists, and hit a buzzer-beater to lift the Bucks over the Pacers 117–115.
 On November 8, Antetokounmpo posted 41 points (including 19 in the fourth quarter), 15 rebounds, and 9 assists, leading the Bucks to a 126–110 win over the Chicago Bulls.
-With this performance, he became the Bucks’ all-time leader in 40-point games, surpassing Kareem Abdul-Jabbar with 56 such games.
-The game also marked his 10th career game with at least 40 points, 15 rebounds, and 5 assists, joining Wilt Chamberlain, Elgin Baylor, and Kareem Abdul-Jabbar as the only players in NBA history to reach that stat line 10 or more times.
+With this performance, he became the Bucks’ all-time leader in 40-point games, surpassing Abdul-Jabbar with 56 such games.
+The game also marked his 10th career game with at least 40 points, 15 rebounds, and 5 assists, joining Chamberlain, Elgin Baylor, and Abdul-Jabbar as the only players in NBA history to reach that stat line 10 or more times.
+Milwaukee missed the playoffs, snapping a nine-year postseason appearance streak.
+Antetokounmpo played a career-low 36 regular-season games due to lingering calf and knee injuries.

+Miami Heat (2026–present)

+On July 6, 2026, Antetokounmpo alongside Bobby Portis was traded to the Miami Heat in exchange for Tyler Herro, Kel'el Ware, Jaime Jaquez Jr., Kasparas Jakučionis, the rights to Nate Ament and four more future draft picks.

 National team career

 Junior national team

 Antetokounmpo represented Greece for the first time in July 2013 with the Greek Under-20 national team at the 2013 FIBA Europe Under-20 Championship.
 He helped Greece to an 8–2 record and a fifth-place overall finish while averaging 8.0 points, 7.6 rebounds, and 2.2 assists across the 10 games.
 He finished the tournament ranked second in defensive rebounds (7.0) and seventh in blocked shots (1.4).